JPatryk13/JPatryk13/README.md

 Hi, I'm Patryk.
-My work which is currently python-oriented.
+My work is currently python-oriented.
 I'm looking to colaborate on back-end projects as well as full-stack development.